facebook/chef-cookbooks/fb_apt/README.md

 Usage
 -----
-To install and configure APT include `fb_apt`, which will populate the repository sources in `/etc/apt/sources.list` and update the package cache during the run if it's old than `node['fb_apt']['update_delay']` seconds (defaults to 86400).
-This uses the `execute[apt-get update]` resource, which other cookbooks can suscribe to or notify as well.
+To install and configure APT include `fb_apt`, which will populate the repository sources in `/etc/apt/sources.list` and update the package cache during the run if it's older than `node['fb_apt']['update_delay']` seconds (defaults to 86400).
+To force an update on every Chef run, set this attribute to 0.
+The actual update is done via the `execute[apt-get update]` resource, which other cookbooks can suscribe to or notify as well.

 ### Repository sources
 By default the cookbook will setup the base distribution repos based on the